Tour Duration: 8-Day, 7-Night

 - Travel time mentioned in the itinerary is our best judgement.
 It could be delayed or earlier depending on traffic and road conditions.

 - The cabins in the boat at Sundarbans are lit by small lights running on battery.
-We’ll run the generator in the evening for couple of hours everyday to charge your devices.
+We’ll run the generator in the evening for a couple of hours every day to charge your devices.

-- For trekking in the forest on day-05, the land is flat and we will not go through very dense forest, so it will be easy for most of the people, as long as you can walk about 10 km.
+- For trekking in the forest on day-5, the land is flat and we will not go through very dense forest, so it will be easy for most of the people, as long as you can walk about 10 km.
 The trail is dry, not muddy.
-Bring covered shoes which is suitable for trekking and can protect you from small grass and trees with spikes.
+Bring covered shoes which are suitable for trekking and can protect you from small grass and trees with spikes.

 - If you do not want to walk, you can remain on the boat which will be still enjoyable, as it will go from Kochikhali to Kotka through small canals, which will be a ride of about 03 hours.